geehalel/pyindi-client/README.rst

 In the following simple example, an INDI client class is defined giving the implementation of the pure virtual INDI client functions.
 This is mandatory.
-This class is instantiated once, and afer defining server host and port in this object, a list of devices together with their properties is printed on the console.
+This class is instantiated once, and after defining server host and port in this object, a list of devices together with their properties is printed on the console.

 .. code:: python